 You can calculate MPE = Max Permissible Exposure from RF Radiated:

 MPE = P/d2

 In the formula above, ‘P’ is power in milliwatts and ‘d ‘is the minimum distance from the object in centimeters.
 The assumption is that the radiation is the same in all directions.
 If this number is less than 1.0 you may convince the authorities that you don’t need to do SAR.
 If you are using specially trained staff you may be able to raise the limit from 1.0 to 5.0.

 It is possible to increase the minimal distance by e.g. having space between the antenna and the outer surface of a device.
 This is typically done in laptops.

-In both the actual SAR test and the conducted power test, the duty cycle must be close to 100%.
+In both the actual SAR test and the conducted power test, the duty cycle must be greater than 98%.
 That means that the transmitter must transmit continuously.
 This never happens in real life – transmitters are built to save power and preserve the “ether” in a social way.
 Typically you will need special test-firmware for the module that assures continuous transmission.